FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 permissions to a service principal.
 You can only execute the Fabric the REST API call to assign a workspace to a Fabric trial capacity using a user identity.

-Once you determine which capacity you want to use, copy its ID value into the **FabricCapcityId** constant value in **AppSettings.cs**.
+Once you determine which capacity you want to use, copy its capacity Id value into the **FabricCapcityId** constant value in **AppSettings.cs**.

 <img src="./images/GettingStarted/media/image5.png" style="width:80%" />